District Attorney General Glenn Funk

 Read the TBI Investigative file here.

-Crime Victim’s Rights Week Ceremony
+Crime Victim’s Rights Week Ceremony -Coming up April 6th, 2025

 The Nashville District Attorney’s office is committed to not only keeping our city safe, but also assisting victims who are impacted by violence.
-Each April, Nashville honors crime victims and their families with exhibits, memorials, and gatherings like the Crime Victim’s Rights Week Ceremony, held this year at Fifty Forward.
-Nashville District Attorney General Glenn Funk served as a keynote speaker, along with Metro Nashville Police Chief John Drake, highlighting the many resources available to assist Nashvillians impacted by crime.
-We appreciate WKRN for their coverage of this important ceremony.
+Each April, Nashville honors crime victims and their families with exhibits, memorials, and gatherings like the Crime Victim’s Rights Week Ceremony.
+Nashville District Attorney General Glenn Funk, along with Metro Nashville Police Chief John Drake, highlight the many resources available to assist Nashvillians impacted by crime.
+In addition, the Victim Witness Coordinators from the Nashville District Attorney’s office will tie ribbons together, honoring and remembering lives lost to violence, and showing victims they are not alone.

 https://www.wkrn.com/news/local-news/nashville/nashville-leaders-crime-victims-offer-hope-to-others/

-Nashville Safe Surrender
+2024 Nashville Safe Surrender Proves to be Another Success

-Season to Remember 2021
+Season to Remember 2024

+The Annual Davidson County “Season To Remember” ceremony was held on December 12th, 2024 at Centennial Park.
 The Season to Remember ceremony honors victims of homicide and gives meaningful support to their families during the holiday season.
 Several speakers including District Attorney General Glenn Funk were on hand to offer words of support and encouragement.
 It’s always an emotional time for families to reflect on loved ones lost to violence, but also an important opportunity to come together as a group and gain support from one another.
-Just as in years past, families hung hand made ornaments on a beautiful blue-lit Christmas tree as the names of their loved ones were read aloud.
-This year also featured a video produced by the Nashville District Attorney’s office showing Civil Rights Icon Kwame Lillard, who passed away shortly after last year’s ceremony.
-Mr. Lillard was known for always lighting the Kwanza candle at Season To Remember in honor of his late father.
-An estimated 300 people attended this year’s Season To Remember service, while more are expected to visit the tree during the holiday season.

 Community Impact